-With smaller class sizes, social distancing in the classroom is easy.
-Because class sizes are small with a max of 8 students per classroom, selecting compact charging and disinfection solutions was key.
+Because class sizes are small with a max of 8 students per classroom, selecting compact charging solutions was key.
 Products that are easily accessible and fit well in the daily routine for both staff and students were an essential requirement.

-Like the comprehensive plan Little Friends creates for each child, they also needed a comprehensive strategy for charging, storing, securing and sanitizing shared iPad devices.
+Like the comprehensive plan Little Friends creates for each child, they also needed a comprehensive strategy for charging, storing and securing shared iPad devices.
 Having worked with LocknCharge before, Mike Briggs, President & CEO of Little Friends, was very familiar with LocknCharge solutions.
-He made what he referred to as an “easy decision” to purchase 25 Carrier™ 10 Charging Stations and 25 UVone™ UV-C Disinfection Stations.
+He made what he referred to as an “easy decision” to purchase 25 Carrier™ 10 Charging Stations.

 Wall-Mountable Carrier Charging Stations

 These compact charging stations look great and don’t occupy floor or counter space when mounted to a wall.

 Carrier 10 easily does the job it’s supposed to do–charging, storing and securing devices.
 Cables and charging supplies stay organized in a separate compartment, allowing for quick plug-in after each use.

 With eight students max per class, a smaller charging station with a lower capacity met the needs of their 1:1 program.

 Carrier Stations are universal, meaning they work with most devices–including iPads, Chromebooks, laptops and tablets–which can be deployed with ease using Baskets.

 With grants, Little Friends will continue to invest in state-of-the-art technology, including robots to assist children with speech therapy.
 They’re committed to creating tech champions who explore innovative digital technology.
 The leadership team at Little Friends understands that these investments bring an incredible opportunity to incorporate new methods of teaching and learning.